gianmarcodogliani/tcl-tk/README.md

 reader/xlsx_reader.tcl : reads an Excel file and keeps the usr informed via an indeterminate ttk::progressbar.

-menubar/menubar.tcl : sets up a menubar and journals user commands in a textarea.
+menubar/menubar.tcl : sets up a menubar and journals usr commands in a textarea.